vpavan28/ansible-bootstrap/README.md

 ## Create a boot strap server which will host Esxi6.0 as well as vCenter6.0

-**Prerequisites: The host that we are going to boot strap should'be been executed the playbooks from [ansible-racadm](https://github.com/misteryiz/ansible-racadm).**
+**Prerequisites: The host that we are going to boot strap should'be been already executed with the playbooks from [ansible-racadm](https://github.com/misteryiz/ansible-racadm).**

 > **Make sure the Anisble control machine can reach internet (because we need to install some yum packages).
 [A working yum proxy is good enough, If so update the yum.conf to use the proxy ].**